ammar-tanwar/bloglearnbay/posts/business-analyst-skills.md

 id: "business-analyst-skills"
 tableData:
   [

-    10 Essential Skills To Become A Successful Business Analyst, Here are some must-have business analyst skills, Best Technical Skills of A Business Analyst,
+    Here are some must-have business analyst skills, Best Technical Skills of A Business Analyst,
     1. Advanced Excel Functions,